What services are available for visitors with special needs?

 Do I need to be a member to visit the Museum?

 Members and non-members alike are welcome at the Museum.
 Join the Museum today and enjoy the benefits of membership.

 When is the Museum open?

-The Museum is open Wednesday through Sunday from 10 am – 6 pm, and Thursday from 10 am – 8 pm.
-The museum is closed Mondays, Tuesdays, and national holidays.
+The Museum is open Tuesday through Sunday from 10 am – 6 pm, and Thursday from 10 am – 8 pm.
+The museum is closed Mondays and national holidays.

 I need assistance installing an artwork in my house, can you recommend someone?